bhavik5/express-validations/README.md

   expressValidations.isLength('String Length', minLength, maxLength)
   // returns true, if length is between specified range
   // If you have only maxLength criteria, use null for minLength
+  // If you have only minLength criteria, use null for maxLength
 ```

 ### Complete List of Validation Methods